Francisco Calvo

-Francisco Javier Calvo Quesada (/es/; born 8 July 1992) is a Costa Rican professional footballer who plays as a centre-back for Saudi Pro League club Al-Ettifaq and captains the Costa Rica national team.
+Francisco Javier Calvo Quesada (/es/; born 8 July 1992) is a Costa Rican professional footballer who plays as a centre-back for Nacional the Costa Rica national team.

 Early life

 After starting with Deportivo Saprissa as a youth player from 2005 to 2010, Calvo moved to the United States to study at San Jacinto College after getting a scholarship and played football at university level during that period.

 Club career

 On his return to Costa Rica in 2011, Calvo played for Herediano before a stint at Pérez Zeledón where he scored 5 goals in 21 matches.
 In January 2013 he moved abroad to play for then Danish champions Nordsjælland but he returned to Herediano in summer 2013.
 In January 2015, Calvo joined Santos de Guápiles as a loan.

 In late May 2015, Calvo joined Saprissa.
 In his first season with Saprissa, he appeared in 39 matches and scored five goals.
 The following season, he continued to be a set-piece threat as he scored 9 goals in 24 matches playing as a defender.

 On 27 December 2016, Calvo joined Major League Soccer side Minnesota United FC.
 In 2018, Calvo was selected as an MLS All-Star, becoming the first Minnesota United player in club history to receive the honor.

 On 3 May 2019, Calvo was traded to Chicago Fire.
 Following the 2021 season, Calvo's contract option was declined by Chicago.

 On 26 January 2022, Calvo signed as a free agent with San Jose Earthquakes.
 On 5 March 2022, Calvo scored two late set piece goals for a ten-man San Jose team to salvage a 3–3 draw at home against the Columbus Crew.
 This performance led to him being named in the MLS Team of the Week.
 He then moved to Konyaspor in the Turkish Süper Lig.

 On 15 January 2024, Calvo signed with Juárez in Mexico.
 On 31 March 2024, he notches his first goal for the club by scoring a header contributing a 2–1 win against Santos Laguna.

 On 5 August 2025, Calvo joined Saudi Pro League club Al-Ettifaq.

+In July 2026, Calvo joined Uruguayan club Nacional.
+His debut game came on 11 July 2026 versus Danubio.